kaiibe/weather-web/README.md

    ```sh
    git@github.com:kaiibe/weather-web.git
    ```
-3. Navigate to **js/api.js** and paste your API key to apiKey variable
+3. Open the project and navigate to **js/api.js** and paste your API key to apiKey variable
    ```dart
    var apiKey = "";      // Paste you API key here;
    ```
-4. Run it on Live!
+4. Run it on the Live Server!

 # Preview